junaidmifti/junaidmifti.github.io/_pages/projects.md

 ## 🔧 **Tool Implementation & Research Projects**

 ### 🤖 Automated Community Smell Detection Using In-Context Learning Capabilities of GPT {#automated-community-smell-detection}
-🧠 **Description**: This research paper will be focused on detecting community smells in large-scale software systems using GPT's in-context learning capabilities.
+🧠 **Description**: This research paper will be focused on detecting community smells in large-scale software companies or setups, using GPT's in-context learning capabilities.
 We are eventually eyeing to convert it to a tool as a "Community Smell Detector".
 The work is currently ongoing, and further details will be added soon.
 Stay tuned for updates!

 **Status**: Coming soon...